Anastacia-M/Power-BI-Movies-Data/README.md

 I found that creating visuals in Power BI was very convenient and intuitive, thanks to its drag-and-drop interface and advanced visualization options.
 However, I did encounter some challenges with arranging these visuals on the screen, which can be improved for a smoother user experience.

 Please find the Movies Data.pbix file in the repository.
+A screenshot of the dashboard is provided below for reference.

 ![Movies Data Dashboard - Power BI](https://github.com/user-attachments/assets/b8670b96-f2bc-4544-a556-229eda454225)